Sirdal: Coat of arms

 The coat of arms was granted on 17 January 1986.
-The official blazon is "Vert three ptarmigans volant argent" (I grønt tre oppflygande sølv ryper, 2 - 1).
+The official blazon is "Vert, three ptarmigans volant argent" (I grønt tre oppflygande sølv ryper, 2 - 1).
 This means the arms have a green field (background) and the charge is a willow ptarmigan (Lagopus lagopus).
 The ptarmigan has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field and the ptarmigans were chosen as a symbol for the hills and moorland which make up the largest part of the municipality.
 The willow ptarmigan is a typical bird for the area.
 The arms were designed by Stein Davidsen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Sirdal.
 It is part of the Lister og Mandal prosti (deanery) in the Diocese of Agder og Telemark.